cyb70289/rl-smartfour/docs/model.md

 - policy head: 1x1 convs → 5 height planes (125 logits)
 - value head: 1x1 conv → flatten → MLP → scalar in (-1, 1)

-Defaults (`config.toml`): 16 blocks, 128 base channels, 500 sims, batch_eval
+Config files:
-128. `config_small.toml` is a reduced profile (3 blocks, 32 channels) for
+- `config.toml` is for actual model training and inference
-quick CPU proof runs.
+- `config_small.toml` is a small network for testing only

 MCTS
 ----